The History of Ancient Graffiti Paints a Picture of Life in the Past

 At a burial site in the Southern Galilee region of Israel, archaeologists have uncovered treasures of graffiti covering the walls of the tombs.
 Mostly written in Aramaic, the inscriptions include curses to potential grave robbers, spells, and well wishes from loved ones—such as “good luck on your resurrection,” and “Take courage, Holy Parents of Pharcitae, udes adonitas — no one is immortal.”
 There are also images of people, menorahs, and even a unique web-like design that resembles a Native American dream catcher.

 Archaeologists speculate that these web-like engravings may have been designed to keep evil spirits out or the spirits of the dead in, as most are found at archways within the tombs.
-The graffiti above reads:
+According to admirableness, the graffiti above reads:

 The one who is buried in this (place) is Shim on, the son of Yohanan – and on oath, whoever shall open upon him shall die of an unfortunate end.